DuckbillGroup/followercount/README.md

 ## Licensing

-This project is licensed under MongoDB's SSPL because I am shit scared of AWS competing with me, and am suffering delusions of grandeur that AWS would:
+This project is licensed under MongoDB's SSPL because I am shit-scared of AWS competing with me, and am suffering delusions of grandeur that AWS would:

-a.
-Care enough to fork this codebase to do it and
+a. care enough to fork this codebase to do it
-b. have the poor judgement to do the same.
+b. fail to understand how terrible the code itself is
+c. value a "counting twitter followers" app in the slightest

+But licensing isn't about making things useful for others nearly so much as it is about my own ego stroking, so the SSPL is clearly the license choice for me.
 Therefore, you are welcome to do anything you'd like with this code EXCEPT FOR YOU, LARGE CLOUD PROVIDERS.